This website contains affiliate links. If you shop through the links used on this website, I may earn commissions.

 # 1 – Exposure To Extreme Cold

 Basil is a herb (a member of the mint family actually!) which is native to hot, tropical, and subtropical climates.
-Although it can be grown in most climates, those who have sudden drops in outdoor temperatures can find it more difficult to give these plants the TLC that they need.
+Although it can be grown as a perennial in most climates, those who have sudden drops in outdoor temperatures can find it more difficult to give these plants the TLC that they need.
 Simply put, basil will not tolerate any exposure to cold temperatures.
-They are also particularly susceptible to frost damage.
+They are also particularly susceptible to frost damage, and will die off when winter hits.

 If you are growing basil outdoors in a temperate climate, you need to be wary of cool evening temperatures if it is placed outside too early in the season.
 If the overnight temperature drops, your basil will be shocked by the cold and the leave edges will begin to blacken and die.